 .4 type of application: manual/automatic.

 Update out of sequence.
-The ECDIS should warn the user when an update is applied out of sequence, terminate the update operation and restore the SENC as it was before the application of the update file.
+The ECDIS should warn the user when an update is applied out of sequence, terminate the update operation and restore the System Database as it was before the application of the update file.

 NOTE (informative): Sequences are determined by the update and Edition numbers, not by issue date and time.
 However, sequential updates should have issue date/time combinations that are consistent with the sequence of updates as determined by the update and Edition numbers.
 Issue date/time are given in dataset discovery metadata in the Exchange Catalogue (see S-100 Part 17).
 Note that time is optional.
 Note also that it is possible for the date/time for two or more consecutive updates to be the same - in fact for data that are frequently updated, such as water levels, the date will be the same for many consecutive datasets.